thephoeron/generalized-reference/README.md

 - arrays by indices
 - series objects by selection, index, range, or function-key

-To extend for your custom data types, specialize the generic function `%ref`
+To extend for your custom data types, specialize the generic function `%ref`.

 ## Examples